The F1 Safety Car - All You Need to Know

 Aston Martin V8 Vantage

-The Vantage has a 4-litre turbo V8 engine that maxes out at 528hp or 535PS.
+The Aston Martin Safety Car is a Vantage model and has a 4-litre turbo V8 engine that maxes out at 528hp or 535PS.
 Its top speed is 194mph and it reaches 62mph in 3.5 seconds.

 Thanks to its vaned grille and front splitter, it manages 155.6kg of downforce at around 200km/h (125mph).